Mumps in Adults

 Medically reviewed by Drugs.com.
 Last updated on May 1, 2023.

-Mumps is a viral infection that causes inflammation of the parotid glands.
+Mumps is a disease causes by a virus.
+Mumps causes inflammation of the parotid glands.
 Parotid glands help to make saliva.
 They are located in front of and below each ear.
 The mumps virus is spread when an infected person coughs or sneezes.
 It is also spread through direct contact with an infected person's saliva, such as sharing eating utensils.

 - You have a seizure.